ssia279/spring-security-in-action/README.md

-The code is for Spring Security in Action from Manning publishing.
+This repository is dedicated to document the result of working through Spring Security in Action from Manning publishing.